matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 "Information Processing" circle to/from a box labeled "Database". ]
 ```

-done, right?
+done.
 Because we said these situated programs, they involve
 databases.
 Now, while the information processing and the logic and
 the libraries may have all shared a programming language -- or at
 least on the JVM, something like the JVM, a runtime -- now we are out
 of that.
 Now we have a database that is clearly over there.

-It is
-written in a different language.
-It is not colocated in memory, so
+It is written in a different language.
+It is not colocated in memory,
-there is a wire.
-It has its own view of the world, and there is some
+so there is a wire.
+It has its own view of the world, and there is
-protocol for talking to it.
-And invariably, whatever that protocol
+some protocol for talking to it.

-is, we want to fix it.
+And invariably, whatever that protocol is, we want to fix it.

 [Audience laughter]